-- During 2020/21 there was one Member Code of Conduct Complaint.
-It was alleged that the Member had not treated the Complainant with respect, had attempted to intimidate a member of the Complainant's family, bullied and harassed the Complainant and by their actions brought the Authority into disrepute.
-The Monitoring Officer met with the Member to discuss the circumstances behind the complaint in an attempt to avoid similar allegations in the future.
-There was no evidence of a breach of the Code. - A summary of all complaints from members of the public are reported to the Authority in the quarterly performance report.
-The report includes information of the outcome of the complaint, management action taken and lessons learned from the complaint.
-Reported bi-annually during 2020/21. - Completed the Monitoring Officers annual review of Officers' and Members' Register of Interests and the registers of Gifts and Hospitality. - Following the AGM in July 2020 all Authority Members were asked to review and update their entries in the Register of Interests. - The annual report of the Due Diligence Panel has been received by Programmes and Resources Committee. - To support the Authority's aim to continuously improve and benchmark its performance against other organisations the Authority chose to be assessed against the latest Investors in People (IIP) standard and following an extensive assessment exercise, the Authority received notification in May 2019 that it had successfully met the IIP standard. - Based on the recommendations in the Investors in People assessment report an IIP Draft Action Plan was developed during the summer of 2019.
+- During 2022/23 there were no Member Code of Conduct Complaints received. - A summary of all complaints from members of the public are reported to the Authority in the bi-annual performance report.
+The report includes information of the outcome of the complaint, management action taken and lessons learned from the complaint. - Completed the Monitoring Officers annual review of Officers' and Members' Register of Interests and the registers of Gifts and Hospitality. - Following the AGM in July 2022 all Authority Members were asked to review and update their entries in the Register of Interests. - The annual report of the Due Diligence Panel has been received by Programmes and Resources Committee. - To support the Authority's aim to continuously improve and benchmark its performance against other organisations the Authority chose to be assessed against the latest Investors in People (IIP) standard and following an extensive assessment exercise, the Authority received notification in May 2019 that it had successfully met the IIP standard. - Based on the recommendations in the Investors in People assessment report an IIP Draft Action Plan was developed during the summer of 2019.
 The Draft Plan was presented to the Senior Leadership Team on 15th August 2019, which was followed by wider consultation with Heads of Service, Unison and Staff Committee representatives.
 The consultation period closed on 9th September 2019 and the final IIP Action Plan was published in Quarter 3. - Following a recommendation from the external IIP Assessor in May 2019, the development of the Authority's new competency framework was put on hold until the Authority's core values had been identified.
 A staff survey on values was undertaken and achieved a 67% response rate, indicating a very high level of employee engagement.
 A similar value based survey was subsequently sent to the Authority's Members and volunteers to gather their views. - Following discussions at meetings of the IIP Delivery Group the Authority's values were agreed as Care, Enjoy and Pioneer.
-These values are supported by a definition and a set of behaviours. - Received positive feedback in the Investors in People report, July 2020, with our efforts being described as highly commendable. - Adopted the new values into person specifications to replace the competency framework - JPAR process refreshed in line with 'keep it simple' behaviour of our core values, streamlined the guidance and forms.
+These values are supported by a definition and a set of behaviours. - Received positive feedback in the Investors in People report, May 2022 with our achievement being described as fantastic given how challenging the previous three years have been and everyone should be proud. - Adopted the new values and behaviours into person specifications to be used in our recruitment and selection process replacing the competency framework - The JPAR process was replaced with Performance Management Appraisal (PMA) process in line with 'keep it simple' behaviour of our core values, with streamlined the guidance and forms.
+The PMA process includes Pioneer conversations (objective setting), Enjoy conversations (look back at what has been achieved), and Care conversations (to support employees be the best person that can be in the job they are in).